Flexible Bayesian Quantile Regression in Ordinal Models: Simulation Studies

 \subsection{Simulation Study 2}

-Once again we estimate the FBQROR and BQROR models with a simulated data, but now the errors are generated from a chi-square distribution such that the resulting distribution for the continuous latent variable $z$ is positively skewed.
+Once again we estimate the FBQROR and BQROR models with simulated data, but now the errors are generated from a chi-square distribution such that the resulting distribution for the continuous latent variable $z$ is positively skewed.
 In particular, 300 observations are generated from the model $z_{i} = x'_{i} \beta + \epsilon_{i}$, where covariates are sampled from a standard uniform distribution $Unif[0,1]$, $\beta$ = $(3, -7, 5)'$ and $\epsilon$ is generated from $\chi^{2}(4) - 4$, i.e., a demeaned chi-square distribution.
 The discrete response variable $y$ is obtained from $z$ based on cut-point vector $\xi = (0, 3, 6)$, which yields 74 (24.67\%), 110 (36.67\%), 65 (21.67\%) and 51 (17.00\%) observations in the four categories of $y$.

-Table~\ref{Table:SimResult2} reports the MCMC estimates obtained from 15,000 iterations after a burn-in of 5,000 iterations, wherein we have utilized identical prior distributions as in the first simulation study.
+Table~\ref{Table:SimResult2} reports the MCMC estimates obtained from 15,000 iterations after a burn-in of 5,000 iterations.
+Identical prior distributions as in the first simulation study were used for both FBQROR and BQROR models.
 The parameters $(\sigma, \gamma)$ and $\delta$ are sampled using random-walk MH algorithm with tuning factors $\iota_{1} = (\sqrt{0.3}, \sqrt{0.7},\sqrt{1.45})$ and $\iota_{2}=(\sqrt{3.25},\sqrt{3.1},\sqrt{2.75})$ to achieve an acceptance rate of approximately 33 percent.
 The inefficiency factors are low and trace plots, as displayed in Figure~\ref{fig:SS2-MCMC-50th} for the 50th quantile, show quick convergence.
 Trace plots at the other two quantiles are similar.
 Computational time remains unchanged at approximately 160 seconds per $1,000$ iterations.